Herculanus of Piegaro

-Born at Piegaro, he became an important Franciscan preacher.
-He entered the Franciscan Convent of the Strict Observance at Sarteano.
 He was said to have emboldened the citizens of Lucca to resist an attack by the Florentines in 1430.
-He died on 28 May 1451 at Castronovo in Tuscany.
-His feast day is June 1.
-His body is said to have remained incorrupt after his death when 5 years after his passing he was moved to a shrine in the local Franciscan church.
+After a pilgrimage to the Holy Land, he returned to Tuscany.
+He spent his last years in a monastery he had founded in Castelnuovo in Tuscany, where he died on 28 May 1451.
+His body is said to have remained incorrupt after his death when 5 years after he died it was moved to a shrine in the local Franciscan church.